hardinglmh/EITPCode/Artificial Intelligence (AI)/aws-lex/ex5/README.md

-# Exercise 5: Schedule Appointment
+# Exercise 5: Create a Bot with Dynamic Response Card

 The example bot in this exercise schedules appointments for a dentist's office.
 The example also illustrates using response cards to obtain user input with buttons.
 Specifically, the example illustrates generating response cards dynamically at runtime.